EdmontonPy/edmontonpy/README.rst

 A website devoted to promoting Python in Edmonton.

-Getting Started
+Getting Ready
 ===============

 EdmontonPy is a standard Django website.
 Deployment is done using EdmontonPy-Ops.
-To install use pipenv.
+To install this site use pipenv.

 .. code-block:: text